 We are silent partners with specialty physicians in the following medical practices.

-Anesthesiologists Cardiology Cardiothoracic & Endovascular Surgery Chiropractic Services Gastroenterology Orthopedic Surgery Pain Management Plastic Surgery Podiatry Pulmonology Radiology Urgent Care And many more…
+Anesthesiologists Cardiology Cardiothoracic & Endovascular Surgery Chiropractic Services Emergency Medicine Family Medicine Geriatric Medicine Gastroenterology Hospitalist Infectious Disease Internal Medicine OB/GYN Orthopedic Surgery Pain Management Pediatrics Physical Therapy Plastic Surgery Podiatry Pulmonology Radiology Urgent Care Urology And many more…

 Today, managing the business side of medical practice has become more expensive and time-consuming due to increasingly complex regulations and decreasing reimbursements.
 If you are running a private practice and looking to get a new medical billing service, ebix, Inc. is the answer.
 Our detail-oriented team thoroughly understands all the codes and modifiers.
 We can help you improve your revenue.